greydanus/visualize_atari/README.md

 About
 --------
-A quick comparison our method do Jacobian-based saliency: [Jupyter notebook](https://nbviewer.jupyter.org/github/greydanus/visualize_atari/blob/master/jacobian-vs-perturbation.ipynb)
+A quick comparison of our method to Jacobian-based saliency: [Jupyter notebook](https://nbviewer.jupyter.org/github/greydanus/visualize_atari/blob/master/jacobian-vs-perturbation.ipynb)

 **Abstract.** Deep reinforcement learning (deep RL) agents have achieved remarkable success in a broad range of game-playing and continuous control tasks.
 While these agents are effective at maximizing rewards, it is often unclear what strategies they use to do so.
 In this paper, we take a step toward explaining deep RL agents through a case study in three Atari 2600 environments.
 In particular, we focus on understanding agents in terms of their visual attentional patterns during decision making.
 To this end, we introduce a method for generating rich saliency maps and use it to explain 1) what strong agents attend to 2) whether agents are making decisions for the right or wrong reasons, and 3) how agents evolve during the learning phase.
 We also test our method on non-expert human subjects and find that it improves their ability to reason about these agents.
 Our techniques are general and, though we focus on Atari, our long-term objective is to produce tools that explain any deep RL policy.